Bounty Hunters F-14s vs Al Mansur.

 Operation Iraqi Freedom (OIF) was a huge success for the U.S. Navy’s F-14 squadrons: over Iraq, Tomcat pilots and radar intercept officers (RIO) flew different kinds of missions such as air defense, precision bombing, FAC (A) – forward air control airborne, strike coordination and reconnaissance (SCAR) and photo-reconnaissance.

 The Bounty Hunters Tomcats, armed with these dumb bombs, accomplished a spectacular mission on Mar.
-27, 2003, when two VF-2 crews attacked Saddam Hussein’s yacht.
+27, 2003, when, as described by Tony Holmes in his book US Navy F-14 Tomcat Units of Operation Iraqi Freedom, two VF-2 crews attacked Saddam Hussein’s yacht.

-Saddam Hussein’s presidential yatch was named Al Mansur (The Victor).
+Saddam Hussein’s presidential yacht was named Al Mansur (The Victor).
 It was launched in 1982 and amazingly escaped damage during the Iran-Iraq War between 1980 and 1988.

 The Al Mansur was decorated with silver and gold fittings and it was Iraqi largest ship, but it had no military use.
 Before the start of the war the yacht was moved to Basra port for a better protection and it was constantly overseen by Republican Guards troops.
 The vessel had been attacked only after the Combined Air Operations Center (CAOC) knew that the radio equipments of the ship were used for battlefield communications.